 Axis is planning to introduce signing of ACAP applications as default and remove root-privileged access in future AXIS OS releases.

 In upcoming AXIS OS releases, Axis will introduce additional security measures in AXIS OS and ACAP applications.
-Starting from AXIS OS 12.0, scheduled for Q3 2024, it will only be possible to install signed ACAP applications in Axis devices by default and the ability for root-privileged access will be removed.
+Starting from AXIS OS 12.0, it will only be possible to install signed ACAP applications in Axis devices by default and the ability for root-privileged access will be removed.

 The removal of root-privileged access will affect ACAP applications that are using "root" for the user and group, or applications that are dependent on root-privileged access.
-Changes will be gradually introduced on the AXIS OS active track to give ACAP application developers time to adapt applications that are not developed according to Axis recommended "sdk” APPGRP (The group which the application belongs to) and the “sdk” APPUSR (the user the application will run as).
+Changes will be gradually introduced on the AXIS OS active track to give ACAP application developers time to adapt applications that are not developed using dynamic user and group as recommended in ACAP User and Group.
 The ability to disable certain functionality will be included in the AXIS OS Long-term support (LTS) track 2024, which will be supported until 2029.

 In AXIS OS 12.0 the following changes will be fully implemented:

-• ACAP applications will not be able to run with root privileges but will instead be run as “sdk” or dedicated own user.
+• ACAP applications will not be able to run with the root-user and its privileges.

 • ACAP Install- and Uninstall-script will not be able to run with root-privileges.